20. Regina, Saskatchewan

-The average credit score in Whitehorse is just 619, making it the worst of the major cities on this list.
+The average credit score in Regina is 659, making it the city with the worst score on this list.

-With a score like that, you might be able to get your foot in the door of a loan office, but it will be all but impossible to get one of today’s record-low rates.
+With a score like that, you’ll definitely be able to get your foot in the door of a loan office, but it doesn’t look good if you want to snag one of today’s still-low but rising rates.

 Nationwide, most mortgage lenders want a credit score of at least 650 but might go as low as 620 if the mortgage is insured.
-Below that, you’ll be forced to look at “B” lenders who will charge higher rates to make up for the risk you seem to pose.
+But to get the best rates possible?
+Borrowell’s research shows you’ll have to have at least a 680 to qualify for the lowest rates in the country.

-At 629, Hamilton has the lowest average credit score of the five Ontario cities on this list.
+At 660, Hamilton has the lowest average credit score of the eight Ontario cities on this list.

 A 2018 report by the CMHC found the Steel City had one of the worst ratios of debt to income in the country, behind only Victoria, Toronto and Vancouver.
 It also noted that the problem in Hamilton was getting worse faster than anywhere else.